MicrosoftDocs/kaizala-docs/Articles/Solutions/Display Sharepoint announcements.md

 > Note- Rich text is not supported by out of the box announcement card.
 Switch off rich text for sharepoint column that has Announcement body(description) while creating that column.

-2. Configure Flow such that, when a new item is created or existing item is modified in Announcement list, an out-of-the box Announcement is sent to a Kaizala group
+2. Configure Flow such that, when a new item is created or existing item is modified in Announcement list, an out-of-the box Announcement card is sent to a Kaizala group

 <img src="https://github.com/MicrosoftDocs/kaizala-docs/blob/master/Articles/Solutions/Images/Sharepoint%20announcement%20Images/3.png" alt="Sharepoint&Flow Logo" width="500" />